Are you ready?

 What is Alternative Spring Break?

 ASB is an immersive year-long program that culminates with a week of social engagement and service-learning with a partner organization during reading week in February.
-For the 2017/2018 program, there are six different trips, each focusing on serving local communities focused on specific themes, including access to education, conservation, and access to clean water.
+In 2017/2018, six different experiences were offered, each focused on specific themes, including access to education, conservation, and access to clean water.
 Destinations and experiences for the 2018/2019 academic year are coming in Summer 2018!

 Past projects have included: